BlockstreamResearch/bip-frost-dkg/README.md

 ![recpedpop diagram](images/recpedpop-sequence.png)

 #### Backup and Recovery
+Losing the secret share or the shared public key will render the signer incapable of producing signatures.
+These values are the output of the DKG and therefore, cannot be derived from a seed - unlike secret keys in BIP 340 or BIP 327.
+TODO: consider mentioning that backups are not always necessary

 A `RecPedPop` backup consists of the seed and the DKG transcript.
 The seed can be reused for multiple DKGs and must be stored securely.